|Network Working Group||J. Arkko|

 |July 05, 2011|

 Home Networking Architecture for IPv6

-This text describes evolving networking technology within small "residential home" networks.
-The goal of this memo is to define the architecture for IPv6-based home networking and the associated principles and considerations.
-The text highlights the impact of IPv6 on home networking, illustrates topology scenarios, and shows how standard IPv6 mechanisms and addressing can be employed in home networking.
-The architecture describes the need for specific protocol extensions for certain additional functionality.
-It is assumed that the IPv6 home network runs as an IPv6-only or dual-stack network, but there are no recommendations in this memo for the IPv4 part of the network.
+This memo focuses on the evolving networking technology within and among relatively small "residential home" networks.
+The goal of this memo is to define the architecture for IPv6-based home networking that supports the demands placed on it.
+This architecture shows how standard IPv6 mechanisms and addressing can be employed in home networking, and outlines the need for specific protocol extensions for certain additional functionality.

 Status of this Memo

 This Internet-Draft is submitted in full conformance with the provisions of BCP 78 and BCP 79.

 Internet-Drafts are working documents of the Internet Engineering Task Force (IETF).
 Note that other groups may also distribute working documents as Internet-Drafts.
 The list of current Internet- Drafts is at http://datatracker.ietf.org/drafts/current/.